tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 | IN | String, Bool, Double, DateTime, NULL | All operands should be of the same type or be NULL constant.
 Multiple NULLs are equivalent to a single NULL. |
 | HAS | String | Only constant string literals are allowed at right-hand side.
 Empty string and NULL are not allowed. |

-Right-hand side constant literal of `HAS` operator is parsed to Bool, Double or DateTime value.
+Right-hand side constant literal of `HAS` operator is parsed to Bool, Double, or DateTime value.
 For each successfully parsed value, predicate with `=` operator is created.
-These predicates and the original `HAS` predicate are joined together into an `OR` predicate.
+These predicates and the original `HAS` predicate are joined into an `OR` predicate.
 For example, predicate string `p1 HAS '1.0'` is equivalent to `p1.String HAS '1.0' OR p1.Double = 1.0` if "p1" properties with String and Double types exist.

 For comparison predicates (`<`, `>`, `<=`, `>=`, `=`, `!=`) and `IN` predicate, operand can be `NULL` or have a single type.